Digital Nomad Guides

 This is a hidden gem in Europe and few people consider it or even know about Moldova.
 However, it’s one of the cheapest in Europe and $500 a month will take you far.

-And when I say “cheapest”, I mean that you can find a room in an apartment for only $50-$100 per month.
+And when I say “cheapest”, I mean that you can find a room in an apartment for only $100 per month.
+Renting a studio by yourself can still be done at around $200/month

-Other cities in Moldova will surely be cheaper than Chisinau, but have in mind that they are usually small and don’t have a lot to offer in terms of things to see and do.
+Apart from Chisinau and Balti, cities in Moldova are usually small and don’t have a lot to offer in terms of things to see and do.
 This can be a bonus, though, if you need to be ultra focused on your work.

 As far as food, rent and transport go, they’re all similarly cheap and you can expect your US dollars (or Euros or any other currency) to take you a long way.